 IBS and Gluten Sensitivity

 Is it possible to test negative for celiac disease and yet still have a sensitivity to gluten?
 This is a relatively new focus for researchers.
-Such a sensitivity would not involve damage to the small intestine like in celiac disease, but a gastrointestinal reactivity to foods containing gluten.
-Some studies have shown some evidence that such a "gluten sensitivity" exists, but more research needs to be conducted before any firm conclusions can be drawn.
+Such a sensitivity would not involve damage to the small intestine like in celiac disease, but there is still some possible immune system reactivity to foods containing gluten.
+It is thought that such reactivity can result in both gastrointestinal and extra-intestinal symptoms, such as migraine headaches or attention deficit disorder.
+Preliminary studies have shown some evidence that such a "gluten sensitivity" exists, but more research needs to be conducted before any firm conclusions can be drawn.

-This question regarding the existence of a "gluten sensitivity" raises the possibility that this might be the cause of IBS in some individuals.
-Luckily, research in this area is beginning to be conducted.
+Is it possible that some cases of IBS are actually a "gluten sensitivity?"
 Researchers have theorized that there may be a certain sub-set of IBS patients whose symptoms might be attributable to a gluten sensitivity.
-In medical literature, this is now being called nonceliac gluten sensitivity (NCGS).
+In medical literature, this is now being called nonceliac gluten sensitivity (NCGS) and research in the area is ongoing.

-Interestingly, researchers have made an interesting observation that wheat contains fructans -- a type of carbohydrate identified as a FODMAP and involved in fructose intolerance -- both of which are associated with contributing to digestive symptoms.
-Like gluten intolerance, research into the role that fructose intolerance may play in IBS is ongoing.
-This suggests that individuals who appear to be sensitive to gluten may be reacting to the fructans found in wheat, as opposed to the gluten.
+Interestingly, researchers have made an interesting observation that wheat contains fructans -- a type of carbohydrate identified as a FODMAP -- which is associated with contributing to digestive symptoms.
+This suggests that IBS patients who appear to be sensitive to gluten may be reacting to the fructans found in wheat, as opposed to the gluten.
 It is encouraging that work in this area is being conducted and we will all eagerly await more definitive findings.

 Should You Try a Gluten-Free Diet?

 If you suspect that you have a gluten intolerance, the first thing you should do is to consult with your doctor and get tested for celiac disease.
-If the test comes back negative, discuss with your doctor about the possibility of engaging in an elimination diet for a period of approximately one month to assess the effect of such on your IBS symptoms.
-If celiac disease has absolutely been ruled out, your doctor may recommend that you resume eating foods with gluten to see if your symptoms reappear before coming to the conclusion that you are gluten intolerant.
+For the test to be accurate, you need to be consuming foods that contain gluten.
+If the test comes back negative, have a discussion with your doctor about the possibility of engaging in an elimination diet for a period of approximately one month to assess the effect of such on your IBS symptoms.
+If celiac disease has absolutely been ruled out, your doctor may recommend that you resume eating foods with gluten at the end of the one month trial to see if your symptoms reappear before coming to the conclusion that you are gluten intolerant.
 Until there are more accurate blood tests for identifying gluten intolerance, these steps are vitally important to avoid an unnecessary restriction of your diet.

-Essential Reading from Dr. Bolen, Your IBS Guide:
+Essential Reading from Dr. Bolen, Your IBS Expert:

 Gluten-Free Diet Resources